Sign in

 1. About this document

-ITIL 4 has been created to help organizations meet increasing demands from the current complex digital environment.
+ITIL® 4 has been created to help organizations meet increasing demands from the current complex digital environment.
 This reader's manual is designed to help readers understand and use the ITIL 4 practice guides.
 It provides an overview of their structure, content and key concepts.
 It also explains how the practice guides support ITIL 4's qualification scheme and associated publications.

-1.1 ITIL 4 qualification scheme
+1.1 ITIL® 4 qualification scheme

-The ITIL 4 qualification scheme comprises:
+The ITIL 4 qualification scheme comprises the following certifications:

 • ITIL Foundation